 German for Beginners Guide

-Is German Difficult for Beginners?
+Is German difficult for Beginners?

+This is the first doubt almost everyone has.
 The truth?
 German is not impossible.
 It only feels unfamiliar initially.

 German has: